 If you have curtains you want to use in your child’s room that aren’t true blackout, this is a cheap and effective addition.
 They’re cordless and you can use clips to raise & lower the shade to let light in during the daytime.
 They are paper so they may rip, but they come with several in a pack so you’ll have backups.

 Black Trash Bags

 Okay, so this is not the cutest solution, but it works in a pinch!
 If you’re waiting on a more permanent option or are in a temporary space, grab a bag of heavy-duty black trash bags & some painters tape, and have a DIY window covers party!

 And finally, I can’t discuss blackout solutions without mentioning the SlumberPod!
 This is a great option for families who want to keep their child’s sleep space as dark as possible when they travel.
 Remember when we talked about how it can be harder to sleep on vacation because we’re away from our usual environment?
 The SlumberPod helps recreate that cave-like room your baby has at home.
 Use code OHBABY$20 for $20 off your SlumberPod purchase and enjoy a well-rested vacation!

 [I independently source and vet any products that I choose to share on my site.
 If you buy from the links I’ve provided, I may receive a small commission, which in turn supports my work.]

 I know there are a million different solutions to darkening your child’s room and these favorites are just a tip of the iceberg.
 But if you’ve darkened your child’s sleep space and sleep is still a struggle, it might be time to dig in a little deeper and figure out what else we can do to improve the quantity and quality of sleep for everyone.
-Book a sleep evaluation call with me and we’ll explore together!
+Reach out & we can explore together!